lwasser/lwasser.github.io/content/blog/2022/2022-12-17-hidden-cost-open-education-resources.md

 testing and maintenance?
 Can the community take over the infrastructure?
 Or will it just slowly break?

-Sometimes a blog post is more honest.
+Sometimes a blog post makes more sense.
 Blog posts represent a moment in time.
 Nobody expects them to stay current forever.
 That's often more appropriate than pretending to create "permanent" resources.